jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/Beaconing/2. DNS/README.md

 ## Observations

 For this sample log, I compiled dnscat2.exe from source from the Server Github link. *I somehow could not get the Powershell client to work.
-It use to work when I managed to setup an authoritative DNS for a test domain that I purchased some time ago, it had expired.* Anyway, the Powershell client is not stable & tends to crash.
+It use to work when I'd setup an authoritative DNS for a test domain some time ago, it had expired.* Anyway, the Powershell client is not stable & tends to crash.

 ![](img/dnscatevent.png)